yegetables/sij-firecrawl-unleashed-searxng/README.md

 # Firecrawl Unleashed

-**An unofficial, self-host-first fork of Firecrawl with relaxed guardrails for operator-controlled deployments.**

-Informally: **Firecrawl, but with some hosted-product constraints loosened for local use.**
+**An unofficial Firecrawl fork for self-hosters who want more operator control: CloakBrowser instead of the stock browser path, and fewer upstream guardrails.**

 > [!WARNING]
 > This fork intentionally diverges from upstream Firecrawl behavior.
 >
-> It is **not affiliated with or endorsed by** Firecrawl or the Firecrawl team.
+> It is **not affiliated with, endorsed by, or supported by** Firecrawl or the Firecrawl team.
 >
 > If you want the official managed product, cloud-only capabilities, or upstream support guarantees, use the upstream project at [`firecrawl/firecrawl`](https://github.com/firecrawl/firecrawl) and the hosted service at [firecrawl.dev](https://firecrawl.dev).